-Appearing as one small spot or a cluster of spots, petechiae commonly appears on a person's ankles or feet.
+Whether it appears as a few small spots or a larger cluster of spots, petechiae most commonly appear on ankles or feet.
 However, it can appear on any area of the limbs, torso or face.
 Other common names for this skin condition include:

 - Petechiae rash